-Applying for Grants – Grant applications are accepted twice a year before 1 July and 1 December.
-The grant-making committee receives the applications on or before the deadline date in digital format and will take two weeks to review them.
+Applying for Grants – Grant applications are accepted up to 6 weeks before the start of an event one wants to participate in.
+The grant-making committee receives the applications in digital format and will review them.

 Awarding Grants – Members of the grant-making committee will review the applications to ensure they are properly presented and if not, they will contact the applicant with comments so they can correct the application prior to the deadline.

 The grant-making committee will meet two weeks after the deadline for applications.
 During this time, they will prioritise grants in line with the guidelines described above.
 The committee will review all applications and their referrals or recommendations from the Vision Board, Teachers, National and Retreat Centre Directors etc. as any of these may influence decisions.
 The committee will strive for unanimous decisions but when that cannot be reached they will decide by majority vote.
 Grants will be awarded equal to and not exceeding the available funds for each year.

 The Committee will recommend the grants awarded to be ratified and approved by the International Boards and the Foundations boards.
 As soon as the grants have been ratified, the applicants will be informed of the result.
 Information on the grants awarded will be shared in the Rigpa’s Lineage and Legacy Annual Report.